 Some of the classes last 1.5 hours and I’ve had the privilege of taking Iyengar, Hatha, Vinyasa, and even meditation classes!
 I have definitely found my own local yoga and meditation studio!
 I try to practice as much as time allows me.
 Yoga is liberating and it has enabled me to focus on my strength and balance life on and off the mat!

-Jade Yoga Mat Review
+Jade Harmony Yoga Mat Review

-My Manduka mat unfortunately became slippery when wet and even the towel could not provide me with enough support and grippage.
+My Manduka mat, unfortunately, became slippery when wet and even the towel could not provide me with enough support and grippage.
 I became very disgruntled with the product.
 I was wondering to myself why did I pay top dollar for a mat that begins to ruin my practice halfway through class?
 I realized that my love for Manduka was waning.
-I had to find something else!
+I decided to try an alternative yoga mat brand.

 I remember in the Equinox retail shop, one of the associates were ranting and raving about a Jade Yoga mat.
 We had used the Jade Yoga mats in our cardio and strength training classes at Equinox.
 However, I felt they were always so loose so I did not want to even bother with the brand initially.

-Since Manduka was not settling well with me at Yogaworks, I went ahead and purchased a Jade Yoga mat in teal (portion of the proceeds from the teal mat were to support ovarian cancer awareness)!
+Since Manduka was not settling well with me at Yogaworks, I went ahead and purchased a Jade Yoga mat in teal (a portion of the proceeds from the teal mat were to support ovarian cancer awareness)!
 I loved the fun and bright blue color!

-- The Jade mats come in fun bright colors
+- The Jade mats come in fun bright colors.

 - The mat is porous and super easy to clean (I wash it with a hose in the backyard and hang dry in the garage)